Everyone is having issues, it's Valentine's Day, and a new succubus makes the scene.

 “Okay,” Sarah said.
 “Lucia, you go relieve Mina and Diana.”
 Lucia left.

-A minute later, Mina and Diana walked upstairs, arms drapped over each others shoulders, crying happily.
+others shoulders, crying happily.
 “Oh, Mina, I’m so sorry.”
 “So am I.”

 “What happened?”
 Dawn asked.